colyseus/docs/docs/server/matchmaker.md

 # Server API &raquo; Match-maker API

-!!!
-Warning "You may not need this!"
-    This section is for advanced usage.
-You're usually good to go by using the [client-side methods](/client/#methods).
-If you think you can't achieve your goal with the client-side methods, you should consider using the ones described on this page.

 The methods described below are provided by the `matchMaker` singleton, which can be imported from the `"colyseus"` package:

 === "TypeScript"